AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

  1. travel distance from parking lot to destination
  2. average travel distance for searching a parking lot

-The routes by PUBLIC TRANSPORATION have been calculated by using the MetropAccess-Reititin tool which also takes into account the whole travel chains from the origin to the destination.
+The routes by __public transportation__ have been calculated by using the MetropAccess-Reititin tool which also takes into account the whole travel chains from the origin to the destination.
 In CO2 calculations only trip legs that the passenger travels with any vehicle are taken into account:
  1. travel distance to next transit stop,
      1. possible transport mode change,